m50dkp/trinitycore-docker/next/README.md

 - [ ] Update passwords / networking in *.conf
 - [ ] Need to have some sort of update-ip command still https://trinitycore.atlassian.net/wiki/spaces/tc/pages/2130094/Networking#Networking-Settingtheauthdatabaserealmlistforinternetconnections

+Notes:

+To start from scratch with the database: `rm -rf /containerfs/tc-db/mysql`